 A school chaplain is a safe person for children to connect with ar school, providing a listening ear and caring presence.
 They care for students struggling with a wide range of issues, including: family problems, confusing relationships, friendship issues, peer pressure, self-esteem issues, bullying and depression.

 Chaplains run positive, fun activities for children, both in and out of school, and foster a supportive, caring school community.
 This includes support for at-risk students and support for staff and families from the wider school community.
 The chaplaincy service works in the area of early intervention and prevention by actively building rapport with staff and students, so as to offer a timely chat or support in finding (internal and external) help agencies.

-The Chaplain is not a teacher, a counsellor or a therapist but simply a friend - someone who has the time to listen, to share in a child’s experiences and to help them make sensible decisions.
+The Chaplain is not a teacher, a counsellor or a therapist but simply a mentor - someone who has the time to listen, to share in a child’s experiences and to help them make sensible decisions.

 Unloading the burden enables children to focus more on their lessons, to relate better to others, to respond rather than react.
 It helps all children to fully participate in the wonderful learning experience of school.

 Donate to our Chaplaincy service